goshiphq/goship-cms/content/articles/large-item-shipping.md

 ### How to ship freight cross-country?

-GoShip.com's advanced technology and strong partnerships allow us to worry out of cross-country shipping.
+GoShip's advanced technology and strong partnerships allow us to worry out of cross-country shipping.
 However, there are some simple details you should remember to make your experience even easier.

 When you provide us with the most accurate information about the destination, dimensions, and weight of your packages, we'll be able to select the shipping options that work best for you.
 We'll also be able to help you avoid delays and unexpected cost increases that can occur when information about the shipment isn't accurate.